deepak6446/machine-learning/README.md

+# Note:
-# Note: some dataset may not be available in repo try googling or drop me a mail at deepak.r.poojari@gmail.com
+some dataset may not be available in repo try googling or drop me a mail at deepak.r.poojari@gmail.com

-# install dependency using conda create --name <your env> --file requirnment.txt
+# install dependency
+conda create --name <your env> --file requirnment.txt

 # Neural Networks